ansible-collections/ansible.snmp/docs/ansible.snmp.set_module.rst

         ts: "{{ lookup('pipe', 'date -u +\"%Y-%m-%dT%H:%M:%SZ\"') }}"

     # Update the description of all interfaces matching a regex
-    - name: Retreive the index and name from the interface table ansible.snmp.walk:
+    - name: Retrieve the index and name from the interface table ansible.snmp.walk:
         oids:
         - oid: IF-MIB::ifIndex